 Portland, Oregon is more than just microbreweries and food trucks.
-The City of Roses boasts a lively arts and culture scene.
+The City of Roses boasts a lively arts and cultural scene.
 Employment options in Portland include established companies like Boeing, Nike and Intel, in addition to a wealth of start-ups and boutiques.
-Considering a move to Portland?
-Here’s what you should know about the local cost of living.
+Oregon also has no statewide sales tax.

 To see how much a mortgage in Portland may cost, check out our Oregon mortgage calculator.